At Boston Community Capital our mission is to build healthy communities where low-income people live and work.

 - Renovate over 2 million square feet of commercial real estate and community facilities in distressed communities

 - Create more than 4,440 jobs in low-income communities

 - Generate over 26.5 million kilowatt hours of solar energy

-- Provide ﬁxed-rate mortgages that have allowed over 800 families facing foreclosure to remain in their homes.
+- Provide ﬁxed-rate mortgages that have allowed close to 900 families facing foreclosure to remain in their homes.